Laramate/facade-mapper/README.md

 ## Introduction
 This package extends laravel facades:

-- Use a single array as instead of listing parameters
+- Use a single array instead of listing parameters
 - Use parameters in any order
 - Auto resolve class/interface type hints on any method (using laravel's application container)